git-emran/git-emran/README.md

-# 🥸 Engineer & Designer
+# 0→1 Engineer & Designer

-I am passionate about programming and design.
+I am passionate about programming and design and Vim.
 Why?
-I am an artist by nature, abstraction always attract me.
-How do I enjoy programming and design ?
-Well I create all the things I can imagine.
+I am an artist by nature, and for some reason any form of abstraction always attracts me.
+How do I "enjoy" programming and design ?
+Well I try to create all the things I can imagine.
 I enjoy the process first then the fruits of my labor.

 <p align="center"><img src="/github-metrics.svg" alt="Metrics" width="400"></p>
 <p align="center"><img src="metrics.plugin.isocalendar.fullyear.svg" alt="Full-year Calendar" width="400"></p>